Psychology Internship: Core Clinical Training Experiences

 The main goal of the psychology internship program is to prepare interns in the theories and techniques of assessment, intervention, and consultation necessary for an entry-level professional psychology position.
 The predominant approach to training is that of an apprenticeship in which the training faculty models clinical skills, professional attitudes, and ethical standards.

 Adult interns schedule regular intakes and psychological evaluations for bariatric weight loss surgery, and adult ADHD screenings in the Adult Therapy Clinic, where they also follow patients for therapy.
-They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services one afternoon per week.
+They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services at least one afternoon per week.
 In addition, they are expected to complete the Acute Psychiatric Services (APS), Partial Hospital Program (PHP), and the Adult Inpatient rotations.
 The Child/Adolescent Psychiatry Service (CAPS), Primary Care Behavioral Health (PCBH) and Neuropsychology rotations are optional.

 Adult Assessment Clinic

 The Adult Assessment Clinic was established in 1998 to ensure timely provision of psychological services to requesting physicians and other providers in the Department of Psychiatry and throughout the medical center.
 The clinic also provides a vehicle for training psychology interns in psychological evaluation and health psychology consultation.
-Adult interns are assigned to the Adult Assessment Clinic one afternoon per week during the entire training year.
+Adult interns are assigned to the Adult Assessment Clinic at least one afternoon per week during the entire training year.
 This is an elective rotation for Child interns.

 There are two main focuses of this clinic.
-First, physicians from medical inpatient units in the hospital can request psychological consultations.
+First, physicians and providers from medical inpatient units in the hospital can request psychological consultations.
 These often focus on issues such as coping after trauma, behavior management, and pain management.
 Psychology interns routinely have opportunities to provide consultative services to patients on the Orthopedic, Surgery, Medicine, Neurosurgery, and Burn units.
 Second, staff psychiatrists from the inpatient service request psychological evaluations to aid in diagnostic clarification and treatment planning.

 Adult Therapy Clinic